 Best headphones and earbuds deals for Amazon Prime Day 2023, from Sony to Bose

-You can’t walk very far without seeing someone with a pair of wireless headphones clamped over their ears, or wireless earbuds plugged into their lugholes.
-With game-changing active noise-cancellation tech around, it’s never been easier to listen to your tunes and shut out the world.

-But headphones and earbuds are expensive pieces of kit, with prices ordinarily running between the £200 and £500 mark (sometimes more).
-But it’s Amazon Prime Day, and prices of headphones are plummeting at breakneck speed.
+It’s now day two of Amazon’s 48-hour sale and we’re still finding discounts on some of our top-reviewed wireless headphones and wireless earbuds from Sony, Beats and Bose.

-Officially called the Prime Big Deal Days sale, you’ll be able to shop cut-rate headphones and earbuds between now and the end of 11 October.
+Officially called the Prime Big Deal Days sale, you’ll be able to shop cut-rate headphones and earbuds until midnight tonight (11 October).
 Audio gear isn’t the only thing discounted, either, with tech from Apple, devices from Amazon, laptops and TVs all getting cut by hundreds of pounds, as well as home appliances such as air fryers and vacuum cleaners.

 We’re currently scouring Amazon’s website in search of the best headphones and earbuds deals to shop this Prime Day.
 The top deals lie ahead.